-In closing, I would like to recognize the staff at The Brooklyn School for their dedication and commitment to students and this system; teachers, paraprofessionals, secretaries, custodians, bus drivers, cafeteria workers, and administrators, as well as the many volunteers who have worked together on behalf of the school and its students.
-For this, I am grateful and encouraged by their desire to work toward the goal of an effective and efficient school system making the needs of students their top priority.
+The staff at The Brooklyn School should be recognized for their dedication and commitment to students and this system; teachers, paraprofessionals, secretaries, custodians, bus drivers, cafeteria workers, and administrators, as well as the many volunteers who have worked together on behalf of the school and its students.
+The Brooklyn community should be grateful and encouraged by the desire of the staff to work toward the goal of an effective and efficient school system making the needs of students their top priority.